Conformal Disentanglement and Latent-Space Curation: A Neural Framework for Perspective Synthesis, Differentiation and Targeted Generation: Introduction

-\begin{exmp} We have three people (Alice, Bob, and Carol) standing (not idly!) in a line, and two cameras recording their motion, such that Camera 1 sees Alice and Bob, and Camera 2 sees Bob and Carol, over a long period of time (\cref{fig:example}).
-While both cameras see Bob, it is from a different angle, and they do not capture the same perspective at any given time.
-Given sequences of snapshots recorded over a long period of time simultaneously from both cameras, we would like to be able to identify that Bob is actually \textit{the same person}, just seen from different perspectives, while Alice and Carol are \textit{different} persons; and, given Bob's observation by one of the cameras, infer his observation at the same time instance by the other camera.
-That is (even though it is colloquially awkward), in Systems parlance, we want to build an observer of camera 2 observations from camera 1 observations.
+\begin{exmp} Three individuals (Alice, Bob, and Carol) stand in a row and move (in this case, spin with distinct -not locked- frequencies) over time, while two cameras record their motion (\cref{fig:example}).
+Camera~1 observes Alice and Bob, whereas Camera~2 observes Bob and Carol.
+Both cameras capture Bob, but from different viewpoints and without aligned perspectives.
+Given long, simultaneously recorded sequences from both cameras, the objective is to intrinsically identify Bob as a common underlying entity across sensors, while Alice and Carol are distinct entities.
+Moreover, given Bob’s observation from one camera at a given time, we seek to infer the corresponding observation from the other camera.
+In systems terminology, this amounts to constructing an observer that maps observations from one sensor to consistent possible observations of the other. \end{exmp}